You can think of the Vienna city card as a network travel pass which also entitles you to some food, shopping

 (Equally, it’s not valid for travel unless you do stamp it).

 This 100 zone covers more or less the entire city.
 One child aged 14 or less also travels free with your validated red card (aged 15 or less with the white card).
 Note that Vienna airport is outside the zone.

 The entitlement to discounts starts when you write the date of the first day on the card and it remains valid for 24, 48 or 72 hours from then, depending on which card you bought.

 And what are the actual discounts (all 200+ of them)?

-In terms of entrances to sights and museums, most are in the 10-25% range, though it’s hard to get significant discounts for the really popular destinations (e.g. the Kunsthistorisches Museum gives you just €1 off).
+In terms of tickets for sights and museums, most offer small discounts to cardholders, though it’s hard to get significant reductions for the really popular destinations (e.g. the Kunsthistorisches Museum gives you just €1 off).

 - €10-€15 off a ride in a fiakir (open-top carriage)